Radio Free Sarawak

-Radio Free Sarawak (Radio Sarawak Bebas) is a pirate radio station established by environmental and anti-corruption activist Clare Rewcastle Brown and helmed by former Cats FM presenter Peter John Jaban (Papa Orang Utan), Christina Suntai who graduated from Florida Technical College in computer science and computer programming, and Michael Ngau.
-First broadcast on 16 November 2010, the station can be received by shortwave on 15420 kHz.
+Radio Free Sarawak (Radio Sarawak Bebas) is a pirate radio station established by environmental and anti-corruption activist Clare Rewcastle Brown and helmed by former Cats FM presenter Peter John Jaban (Papa Orang Utan), Christina Suntai, who graduated from Florida Technical College in computer science and computer programming, and Michael Ngau.
+On the first broadcast on 16 November 2010, the station can be received on shortwave on 15420 kHz.
 It also produced podcasts for its programmes daily from 1100–1300 UTC or 7:00–9:00 pm at Sarawak local time (UTC+8).
 The station received wide publicity in Malaysia after the brief disappearance of Jaban.
-However it was later discovered that he had gone into hiding voluntarily.
-On 15 November 2014, the radio suspended its shortwave transmission services and claimed the Sarawak state government has jammed its service.
+It was later discovered that he had gone into hiding voluntarily.
+On 15 November 2014, the radio suspended its shortwave transmission services, claiming the Sarawak state government had jammed its service.

 Purpose

 In its own words, "Radio Free Sarawak is the independent radio station that brings you the news you want to hear, not what others want you to hear."
 In a report by the London Evening Standard, it was stated that the station aims to "expose the alleged corruption of Taib Mahmud, Chief Minister of ...
 Sarawak ... and bring an end to his 30-year rule."

-The station can be seen as an attempt to by-pass the control of mass media outlets in Sarawak which are controlled by Taib's government and logging companies.
+The station can be seen as an attempt to bypass the control of mass media outlets in Sarawak managed by Taib's government and logging companies.